 The Pyrethroid Control Program seeks to mitigate the impacts of offsite discharge of pyrethroids from urban and agricultural areas.
-While the draft Plan acknowledges many unknowns about the ecotoxicology of pyrethroids, and the effectiveness of reduction and mitigation actions, the Delta ISB feels that relevant management needs are not well represented in the research questions.
+While the draft Plan acknowledges many unknowns about the ecotoxicology of pyrethroids and the effectiveness of reduction and mitigation actions, the Delta ISB feels that relevant management needs are not well represented in the research questions.
 It is not clear how the proposed research would directly inform the management questions articulated in the draft Plan.
-In addition, it is important to gain reliable information on the effectiveness of mitigation measures, including costs.
+For example, the Plan fails to describe monitoring approaches and evaluation criteria to inform Management Questions 1 to 4.
+In addition, it is important to gain reliable information on the cost effectiveness of mitigation measures.

-Complying with the pyrethroid total maximum daily load (TMDL) is likely to involve reducing use and/or discharge of target pollutants.
+Complying with the pyrethroid TMDL is likely to involve reducing use and/or discharge of target pollutants.
 For agricultural producers, reducing use of one pesticide may require substituting another pesticide to achieve desired control.
-So, a key research question is, will available substitutes for pyrethroids improve ecosystem conditions or do they carry similar or other risks?
-Further, the Plan identified a data gap of "costs to dischargers" of meeting water quality objectives.
+So, a key research question is, will available substitutes for pyrethroids improve ecosystem conditions and if so, do they carry similar or other risks?
+Further, the draft Plan identified a data gap of "costs to dischargers" of meeting water quality objectives.
 However, no research questions on either topic were presented.
 Information about costs and the effectiveness of mitigation measures is needed to make informed decisions about discharge and runoff management in point and non-point source emission.
 Finally, the Plan could more clearly indicate how research will assist in establishing numeric targets, which was identified as an impediment to TMDL implementation.

 Overall, the Delta ISB questions the usefulness of the draft Plan for resolving management questions in a timely manner.
-We suspect that adequate information is currently available to establish numeric water quality objectives for pyrethroids.
-It is difficult to understand why the Regional Board requires another 15 years of research to establish such numeric water quality objectives while the European Union (EU) finalized the scientific process and review of a number pyrethroids (cypermethrin, bifenthrin, deltamethrin, esfenvalerate, and permethrin) in 2022 (revised Directive for Environmental Quality Standards: https://eurlex.europa.eu/resource.html?uri=cellar:d0c11ba6-55f8-11ed-92ed-01aa75ed71a1.0001.02/DOC_2&format=PDF), and is expected to adopt Environmental Quality Standards (chronic and acute) in 2024.
+We suspect that adequate information is currently available to establish numeric water quality objectives for pyrethroids, as other countries are rapidly moving forward to regulate these chemicals.
+It is difficult to understand why the Regional Board requires another 15 years of research to establish such numeric water quality objectives while the European Union (EU) finalized the scientific process and review of a number pyrethroids (cypermethrin, bifenthrin, deltamethrin, esfenvalerate, and permethrin) in 2022

+(see revised Directive for Environmental Quality Standards; European Commission 2022).
+The EU is expected to adopt Environmental Quality Standards (chronic and acute) in 2024.